By Arré Bench Aug. 29, 2019

 It’s the kind of silliness that doesn’t think twice before going all in.
 Take the fact that Badshaah, who is petrified of dogs, is made to stop midway in fear when he spots a dog while beating up one of the film’s villains – the scene effortlessly flits between serious to outrageous.
 Or the picturisation of the title track, a perennial earworm, which involves Khan dressing up in a silver foil and black outfit, that can only be described as a parody of outfits.
 Or even, Badshaah’s litany of cheesy gadgets that united the whole country in its appreciation, like a pair of sunglasses with a reflection of cards on them which were used to pull the film’s first prank or magnetic shoes that helped the detective climb a wall sideways.

 More than anything then, Baadshah is proof that no one pulls off excess or has unadulterated fun while doing so, the way Abbas-Mustan do.
 The film’s opening 20 minutes, that comprise the introduction of Baadshah is evidence enough: The sequence starts off with an upside down shot of a jeep pulling in at Club Royale, that instantly fixes itself in the next moment.
 It’s followed by dramatic shots of footsteps, soundtrack to pulsating music, a rotating door, and finally Khan, emerging cooly donning a pair of black sunglasses indoors, fishing out a gun which he uses to… light his cigarette.
 It’s near impossible to not find yourself enjoying the leaps of logic that the film takes, despite yourself.
-Even though it hasn’t aged in a way that demands close attention, watching Badshaah, even in 2019, is a deeply nostalgic exercise; an immediate hark back to the times when movies were all about an unabashed display of camp.
+Even though it hasn’t aged in a way that demands close attention, watching Badshaah, even now, is a deeply nostalgic exercise; an immediate hark back to the times when movies were all about an unabashed display of camp.
 There’s something to be said about a film to manage to dominate pop-culture conversation – The nickname “Baadshah” stuck with Khan and the DIY “Machhar” version of the title track was a song that was sang by most kids – even before social media made memes out of movies.

 Perhaps, the key to the film’s endurance then, is not as much to do with decoding its credibility, but its ability to take us back to a time gone by.
 Most of us I’m certain watched Baadshah before we became adults, remaining either enthralled at the sheer ingenuity of its climax or sold on the idea of adding “private detective” to our list of aspirational professions.
 Maybe some films exist to remind us of the memory of the people we used to be when we first watched them.
-Even 20 years later, Baadshah remains a kingly reminder of the time when frivolity was a fact.
+Even two decades on, Baadshah remains a kingly reminder of the time when frivolity was a fact.